mcabrams/doppelganger/README.md

 # Doppelganger
+This repository is a continuation of my work in the previous repository: https://github.com/mcabrams/prisma-kube
 > Find somebody out there who is most like you.
 Answer a series of questions and you will be presented with your doppelganger.

 ## Development Setup